-We here at the OU realize how important it is for manufacturers to satisfy the demands of their private label customers.
-We are at least as sensitive to the consumer’s demand that OU kosher standards should be exactly as strong in these products as they are in name-brand items.
-Clearly, a delicate balance in maintaining OU supervision much be reached, whereas the maximum flexibility is provided to manufacturers, and extra systems of “kosher maintenance” set up to ensure the OU kosher requirements are still satisfying the needs of the consumer.
+And we are as sensitive to the consumer’s demand that OU kosher standards should be as strong in these products as they are in name-brand items.
+Clearly, a delicate balance in maintaining OU supervision must be reached, with flexibility afforded to manufacturers, while systems are set up to ensure the OU kosher requirements satisfy the needs of the kosher consumer.

 How does the OU address these contrasting needs?

-Production Scheduling: Especially where kosherizations are required, the OU must monitor the production of both the regular production and the special production.
-The plant will obviously need to contact either their Rabbinic Field Representative (inspector a.k.a mashgiach) or their Rabbinic Coordinator here in the OU office to alert us to the upcoming change in status of the production equipment, as well as to schedule any necessary kosherization.
+Especially where kosherizations are required, the OU must monitor the production of both the regular production and the special production.
+The plant will obviously need to contact either their Rabbinic Field Representative (inspector a.k.a mashgiach) or their Rabbinic Coordinator (account representative) here in the OU office to alert us to the upcoming change in status of the production equipment, as well as to schedule any necessary kosherization.
 The Rabbinic Field Representative in turn

 must review the production records in the plant during his regular, unannounced visits to confirm that no changes in the production happened in his absence.

-Monitoring of Labels: Both the manufacturer and the Rabbinic Field Representative must be vigilant in making sure the correct kosher symbol is present on the packaging.
+Both the manufacturer and the Rabbinic Field Representative must be vigilant in making sure the correct kosher symbol is present on the packaging.
 This is always the case, but especially when the private label version differs in kosher status (dairy versus pareve, or kosher versus non-kosher) from the in-house one.
 Product made bearing the wrong symbol will need to be recalled, which is always a headache.
 Recalling a private label product is so disruptive to the distribution chain that a manufacturer could very well lose the entire account because of one such mistake.
 The OU also conducts random store audits to audit the use of the OU certification mark.

-A third major concern of consumers is that the anonymity of a private label could potentially allow the label company to produce in a non-OU facility and falsely claim to be OU certified.
-While the name brand has a reputation to maintain, a label company may be “here today and gone tomorrow.”
+A third major concern of consumers is that the anonymity of a private label could potentially allow the distributor to produce in a non-OU facility and falsely claim to be OU certified.
+While the name brand has a reputation to maintain, a distributor may be “here today and gone tomorrow.”
 How does the OU address this concern?